hl7ch/ch-lab-order/README.md

 ```
 _Important:_ X.X are the first two Numbers of the version checked previously in step 3.

-5. Check if gem path point to correct directory
+5. Check if gem path points to correct directory
 ```
 $ gem env
 ```